orstavik/JoiEvents/docs/1d2_defaultAction/2_Pattern_AddDefaultAction.md

 1. `event.addDefaultAction(cb)` will run the function `cb` after the event cascade of `event` has been completed.
 The `event.addDefaultAction(cb)` does not cancel the browsers native default actions for the same event, as this can be controlled from the `preventDefault()` method.
 The function will not be added/cancelled if `.preventDefault()` has already been/is later called on the event.
 2. `event.addDefaultAction(cb, false)` will run `cb` after the native event cascade is completed as above, except that it will not be cancelled by calling `.preventDefault()` on the event.
-3. `event.addDefaultAction(cb, true, eventName)` will run `cb` only once either immediately before the subsequent eventName or as soon as the event cascade for the event is completed, and can be cancelled by `.preventDefault()`.
+3. `event.addDefaultAction(cb, true, raceEvents)` will run `cb` only once either immediately before the subsequent raceEvents or as soon as the event cascade for the event is completed, and can be cancelled by `.preventDefault()`.

 ## `.addDefaultAction(cb, preventable, raceEvents)`